13th Airmobile Battalion (Ukraine): History

 The battalion was created as part of the 95th Training Center of the Airborne Forces as the 13th Separate Parachute Battalion.
-After 2000, it was transferred to the military town of Korbutivka and is renamed the 13th Separate Airmobile Battalion.
+After 2000, it was transferred to the military townlet of Korbutivka and is renamed the 13th Separate Airmobile Battalion.

 In 1994, the 13th Separate Airborne Battalion was allocated from Ukraine to participate in the international partnership "Process of planning and assessment of forces".
 According to the plan for achieving partnership goals, the forces and means of the Ground Forces of Ukraine allocated to participate in the III stage of the force planning and assessment process for the 13th Separate Airborne Battalion were allocated several priority goals: language training, preparation for participation in peacekeeping, study of staff of NATO procedures, achieving the necessary level of interoperability in commanding, organizing, and conducting rear support.

 The personnel of the battalion served in Iraq and Kosovo (international peace support force (PMU/KFOR) – 179).